Sakthan Thampuran: Early life

-Born on 26 August 1751 AD at Vellarapally Palace to Anujan Namboodiripad of the Chennamangalam Mana and Ambika Thampuratti of the Cochin Royal Family.
+Sakthan Thampuran was born on 26 August 1751 AD at Vellarapally Palace to Anujan Namboodiripad of the Chennamangalam Mana and Ambika Thampuratti of the Cochin Royal Family.
 His mother died when he was only three years old.
 The prince was brought up by his maternal aunt, famously known as Chittamma (meaning mother's younger sister) Thampuran.
 His early education took place under the tutelage of scholars such as Kallenkara Pisharody.
-Sakthan Thampuran was considered as the most powerful of the Kochi Maharajas as his name indicates.
+Sakthan Thampuran was considered the most powerful of the Kochi Maharajas as his name indicates.

 Marriage

-Thampuran married twice.
-His first wife was a Nair lady from the reputed “Thekke Kuruppath” family of Thrissur whom he married when he was 30 years old.
-He is said to have had a daughter with this first wife.
-However, this Nethyar Amma (title of the consort of the Cochin Rajah) died soon after birth.
-Thereafter the Thampuran remained unmarried for a few decades, marrying again at the age of 52.
-The second wife of Thampuran was Chummukutty Nethyar Amma of the Karimpatta family and was a musician and dancer.
-She was 17 at the time of her marriage with the Thampuran.
-Thampuran died after 4 years of the marriage.
-At the time, widowed Nethyar Ammas did not receive monetary support from the state, so Chummukutty, at the age of 21, returned to her ancestral home.
+Thampuran was married twice.
+His first wife came from the renowned “Vadakke Kuruppath” family of Thrissur, and he married her when he was 30.
+It is said that he had a daughter with his first wife.
+However, Nethyar Amma, the title given to the consort of the Cochin Rajah, died soon after the birth.
+The Thampuran then remained unmarried for several decades before marrying again at the age of 52.
+His second wife was Chummukutty Nethyar Amma, a musician and dancer from the Karimpatta family.
+She was 17 years old when she married the Thampuran.
+The Thampuran died four years after their marriage.
+As widowed Nethyar Ammas did not receive financial support from the state at the time, Chummukutty returned to her ancestral home at the age of 21.